SpoodyTheOne/vanime/readme.md

 # Todo
 Adding a watched list, which keeps track of episodes watched and timestamps in said episodes.
 A to watch list where you can add shows you are planning on watching.
-Adding a counter for downloaded episodes in downloaded tab

 # Screenshots
 Watching shows